flancian/garden/burn burn burn.md

 If you have to burn: burn kindly.

-If I can't be a candle,
+I am a candle,
-I'll be a spaceship.
+but I'd rather be a spaceship.
 ```